ONLYOFFICE/docker-onlyoffice-owncloud/README.md

     **Please note**: you might need to wait a couple of minutes when all the containers are up and running after the above command.

+**Please note**: The default JWT (secret key) is enabled in ONLYOFFICE Document Server.
+It is recommended to specify your own secret key in the ownCloud administrative configuration and [ONLYOFFICE Docs](https://helpcenter.onlyoffice.com/installation/docs-configure-jwt.aspx).

 Now you can enter ownCloud and create a new document.
 It will be opened in ONLYOFFICE Document Server.